-Why is Little Simz’ GREY Area on my best 1,000 albums ever list?
+why is Little Simz’ GREY Area on this best 1,000 albums ever thing?

-Which is all to say that when I hear current hip hop music that breaks out of that dynamic and is fresh and compelling and original and, above all, good I get pretty excited.
+Which is why, when I hear current hip-hop that breaks out of that mold and feels original and compelling, I get excited.

-Enter GREY Area, a wildly original album by Little Simz, a female* rapper out of England.
+Enter GREY Area, a wildly original album from Little Simz, a female* rapper out of England.

 “Offence” is incredible in a way where you’re like “why isn’t anyone else doing anything even close to this?”
-Combining jazz flute, an Afrika Bambaataa-like vibe, dissonant sound effects, some cartoon samples(!), and most importantly, a brilliantly original flow expressed with Wu-Tang-like bravado and lyrics to back it all up.
+Fusing jazz flute, Afrika Bambaataa-like beats, dissonant sound effects, and even cartoon samples(!) – all anchored by a brilliantly original flow delivered with Wu-Tang-level bravado and lyrics that make you listen up.

 I’m Jay-Z on a bad day, Shakespeare on my worst days